sibekov/milestone-project-mildew-detection-in-cherry-leaves/README.md

 ## Credits

-* Gyan Shashwat - Code institute Walk through project.
+* *Gyan Shashwat* - Code institute Walk through project.
 Helped me with the understanding of building the model and the prototype and a lot of libraries and algorithyms associated with deep learning.

-* Stack Overflow,Jonrsharpe Nov 20 2020, explaining the Reason behind the -> None in the initializer function, anabling me to keep it.
+* *Stack Overflow*,Jonrsharpe Nov 20 2020, explaining the Reason behind the -> None in the initializer function, anabling me to keep it.

+* *Roman Rakic* - Code institute Tutor - Suggested put the heavy file on gitignore.
+This gave me the idea to try slugignore when git ignore did not work.
+He gave me a good hint.
+Most importently while trying different version of python I put some on the requirment.txt file, he notified me that this would be the reason why my dashboard is not showing.
+He also help me to under stand that the flag error I was getting when trying to change the heroku stack was acctually the app name.I used his suggestion  heroku stack:set heroku-20 -a your-app-name and the stack changed.

+* *Niel McEwen* - Programme Developer at code institute, firstly confirming that I can freely add files on the app if they are missing from the repo I forked.
+He explained that pycache will be automatically be created as soon as I am done creating my folders including src folder.
+He also assisted on guiding me to log onto Heroku from my code anywhere terminal using  heroku_config.

+* *Tomislav Dukez*  - https://github.com/tomdu3/brain-tumor-detector, he started his project over when it was not commiting and included his old commits as a separate file.
+I did not eventually follow this route all the way but I started and picked up my error as I was on the readme trying to deploy my newly project.

+* *Mo Shami* I contacted last minute but was suppotive and give me a lot of ideaz like trying uploading images directly on heroku and also refered me to the repo https://github.com/tomdu3/brain-tumor-detector.

+* *The Code institute PP5 readme* clarified that I should be using slugignore for the heavy files that are causing my app to fail due to size.
+Once I did this and committed my deployment to heroku worked!

 ### Content